What is CPSH?

-- Federally funding housing (HUD 811 funding) is very competitive.
+Federally funded housing (HUD 811 funding) is very competitive.
 Budgets continue to be reduced.

-- Organizations that provide options are not aggressively establishing options, or marketing in North Texas.
+Organizations that provide housing options are not aggressively establishing affordable options.

 As a parent, what can I do?

-- Make your needs known!
-Please fill in the Housing Research Survey.
+Make your needs known!
+Please complete the Housing Research Survey.